jidutianxia/AI-wallpaper-frontend/BACKEND_INTERFACE.md

-# AI Wallpaper Project - Backend Interface Documentation
+# AI Wallpaper Project - API Reference & Interface Specification

-This document outlines the RESTful API requirements for the AI Wallpaper Frontend application.
-The backend should be implemented using **Spring Boot**.
+This document serves as the **Single Source of Truth** for the frontend-backend interface.
+It reflects the actual implementation requirements for the frontend to function correctly, including Community, User Center, and Interaction features.

 ## 1. Global Standards